Netherlands in the Eurovision Song Contest 2022: Internal selection

-Following Jeangu Macrooy's twenty-third place in the final in with "Birth of a New Age", AVROTROS revealed that they would continue to internally select both the artist and song for the Eurovision Song Contest.
+Following Jeangu Macrooy's twenty-third place in the final in with "Birth of a New Age", AVROTROS revealed that it would continue to internally select both the artist and song for the Eurovision Song Contest.
 A submission period was opened by the broadcaster on 24 May 2021 where artists and composers were able to submit their entries until 31 August 2021.
 Each artist and songwriter was able to submit a maximum of three songs and entries with "a contemporary, but in any case authentic sound" were preferred.
 The broadcaster also sought out "a personal song in a distinctive way, in any genre, and if possible a personal story".
 Artists that were later rumoured in Dutch media to have been selected included singer Lakshmi.

 On 7 December 2021, AVROTROS announced that they had selected singer and rapper S10 to represent the Netherlands at the 2022 contest.
 The selection of S10 as the Dutch representative occurred through the decision of a selection commission consisting of AVROTROS general director Eric van Stade, television host and author Cornald Maas, singer and television host Jan Smit, radio DJs Coen Swijnenberg and Sander Lantinga, and Dutch Eurovision delegation member Joyce Hoedelmans from four entries shortlisted among 400 submissions received by the broadcaster, one of which was performed by Dani van Velthoven, winner of the eleventh season of the reality singing competition The Voice of Holland.
 In regards to her selection as the Dutch entrant, S10 stated: "Music is everything to me.
 I hope my music can bring something to other people's lives, simply because it has done so much for me.
 Which is why I could almost explode with joy at the idea that I'll be taking part in the Eurovision Song Contest this year.
 In front of such a massive audience, being able to do something that’s such an honour while representing the Netherlands… I think it's absolutely wonderful."

 On 3 March 2022, S10's Eurovision entry, "De diepte", was presented to the public during an event that took place at the Tuschinski Theatre in Amsterdam.
 The song was premiered at the same time during the NPO Radio 2 programme Aan de slag!, hosted by Bart Arens.
 The official video for the song, directed by Cas Mulder, was released on the same day.
 "De diepte" was written by S10 herself together with Arno Krabman.
 In regards to the song, S10 stated: "It's a tribute to the sadness and memories that you carry with you.
 Everyone experiences difficult times in their lives.
 That's something we all have in common and I hope you will feel less alone when you listen to the song."